Security Data Works

 AWS Security Lake.
 Useful, qualified, AWS-shaped.

-OCSF — the Open Cybersecurity Schema Framework, the multi-vendor schema standard for security data — was the right idea with the wrong adoption economics.
-Mapping vendor logs to OCSF was tedious manual work that didn't survive procurement.
-AWS Security Lake changed the math for AWS-heavy shops.
-The change is real.
-It's also narrower than the marketing suggests.
+OCSF (the Open Cybersecurity Schema Framework, the multi-vendor schema standard for security data) was the right idea with the wrong adoption economics, because mapping vendor logs to OCSF was tedious manual work that didn't survive procurement, and AWS Security Lake changed the math for AWS-heavy shops.
+The change is real, but it's also narrower than the marketing suggests.

 Why it matters